LaunchAcademy/markdown_explorer/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/LaunchAcademy/markdown_explorer.
+Use the [fork-and-branch](http://blog.scottlowe.org/2015/01/27/using-fork-branch-git-workflow/) workflow to contribute.

 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License